 That ‘Man Made’ is here at all is a bit of a surprise, not least to Greentea Peng.
 “It all happened quite quickly – I never planned on making an album,” explains Peng, who dropped her first single, the hazy spiritual hip-hop of ‘Moonchild’, in the first half of 2018, following it up with ‘Ghost Town’, a powerful, dubby track about the ongoing gentrification and social cleansing of London, on which she sings “London Bridge is fallin’ down/All my mates walkin’ ’round with frowns/Can’t seem to make no sense of all this rain”.
 It’s something Peng is passionate about.
 “Look how many young homeless people there are now, how many independent businesses are being shut down, how many people are struggling to pay their rent,” she states.

 The relentless grind of London was another reason for getting out of the city last summer, when Peng and her band hijacked a friend’s house in Surrey and built their own studio.
 The only real aim was experimentation.
 “We were making music for eight hours a day for a month and a half – more than eight hours, we were playing all night,” remembers Peng.
-There was a certain amount of psychedelic experimentation too, with weed and mushrooms a daily indulgence.
+There was a certain amount of psychedelic experimentation too.
 “I mean, the original plan was to get bare Zen, do yoga, stop smoking and just be really clean,” remembers Peng.
 “And then my stepdad died and I went ‘fuck it’… I might as well delve right into it – I was losing my mind anyway.”

 Recorded in the aftermath of that trauma, ‘Man Made’ is a soothing, special collection of songs which thrum with an interest in divinity but also plug into ground-level social consciousness.
 After a year of chaos – from Peng’s own grief to the global corona crisis – its laid-back, chilled-out energy couldn’t be more welcome.
 Alongside singles ‘Nah It Ain’t The Same’ and the Blak Twang-sampling ‘Dingaling’, the album features ‘Jimtastic Blues’, a tribute to Peng’s stepfather Jim, the man who introduced her to punk rock and heavy metal.
 Raised on a diet of Finley Quaye and Lauryn Hill, it was Jim who brought the hard and heavy guitars of Iron Maiden, Black Sabbath and The Clash into a young Peng’s world.
 “It was sick, I fucking loved it.
 The Clash especially – it was rebel music.
 Any sort of rebel music interests me.”
 It seems more than coincidence then, that we’re meeting Peng on the 40th anniversary of the death of Bob Marley, perhaps the king of rebel music.
 “Fucking hell,” she sighs.
 “We need Bob Marley now, bruv.
 I think Bob Marley was a prophet and it’s sad to be absent of prophets in this day and age.”